FaxHack/Cracked.io-ServerEmulator/README.md

 # Library used

-https://github.com/chronoxor/NetCoreServer#example-https-server - Libray used to make the HTTPS Server.
+https://github.com/chronoxor/NetCoreServer#example-https-server - Libray was used to make the HTTPS Server.

 # Do you want to contact me?